rabidaudio/fourth-strike/README.md

 ## Deployment

-App is hosted on Hetzner, inside of docker compose, accessed via SSH.
+App is hosted on AWS, inside of docker compose, accessed via SSH.
+The instance is backed up monthly, and backups are retained for 3 months.
+The "storage" directory is mounted within the container for loading/backing up data.
-A volume is mounted for persistent storage for portability and backup purposes.
 An nginx container acts as SSL termination and certificates are provided by Let'sEncrypt.

 If loading a lot of data into production, it can help to scale up to a larger instance for a bit and then scale back down when finished.

 ## Initial Deployment